 It’s a bright, sunny morning.
 The weather app on my iPhone tells me it’s going to be a stinker.
-So before it becomes unbearable, I take my dogs for a walk.
+So before it gets to that, I take my dogs for a walk.

 The three of us make our way onto our habitual route – through the park and onto the shared walk-bike path adjacent to the eastern freeway.
-I decide to go rogue and stay on the path instead of getting off at our usual spot, to loop back home via residential streets.
+I decide to go rogue and stay on the path instead of getting off at our usual spot, which loops back home via residential streets.

 The puppy doesn’t register me, yet its face expresses elation: oh, here are two of my kind – whoopee!
 It bolts towards us, crossing over the forbidden white line.
-Thankfully there were no bikes whizzing by.
+Thankfully no bikes whizz by.

 But soon a group of men in lycra ride past.
 I stop walking, so that the puppy stays with us and doesn’t tangle into the bikes.
 I yell out “This is not my dog” in case I get told off for not having my dog under ‘effective control’.
 I’m a responsible citizen and the irresponsibility of this puppy’s owner is stressing me out.

 The puppy keeps circling us and pouncing in the typical doggie-play position.
 After over a 100 metres of this, and only being able to move at a pace one would call shuffling, I no longer find it cute or its behaviour endearing.
 And neither do my dogs.
 My older one now anxious, continually jumps on me.

 The owner is nowhere in sight.
 And I now I think the puppy might be lost.